Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories

 where $\ell(\cdot,\cdot)$ is a symmetric, smooth and continuously differentiable loss function with $\ell(s,s')=0$ if and only if $s=s'$, which measures state deviation.
-The objective function~\eqref{eq:collocation-lagrangian} is a weighted sum of \emph{1)} the deviation between the trajectory demonstrations $\{s_t^{(i)}\}$ and the auxiliary trajectory rollout $\{\tilde{s}_{t,\phi}^{(i)}\}$, and \emph{2)} the one-step prediction error of the learned policy $\pi_\theta$ with respect to the \emph{auxiliary trajectory} $\{\tilde{s}_{t,\phi}^{(i)}\}$.
+The objective function~\eqref{eq:collocation-lagrangian} is a weighted sum of \emph{1)} the deviation between the trajectory demonstrations $\{s_t^{(i)}\}$ and the auxiliary trajectory rollouts $\{\tilde{s}_{t,\phi}^{(i)}\}$, and \emph{2)} the one-step prediction error of the learned policy $\pi_\theta$ with respect to the \emph{auxiliary trajectories} $\{\tilde{s}_{t,\phi}^{(i)}\}$.
 The multiplier $\lambda>0$ is a hyper-parameter which trades-off the two terms.

-The idea of CoDE is illustrated in Fig.~\ref{fig:CoDE_illustration}, where trajectories in green, blue and red represent demonstration trajectories, auxiliary trajectories, and learned motion policy trajectories (all starting from the same initial state).
-The top figure shows the status before the optimization converges, where trajectories do not match each other.
-The bottom figure shows the status after the optimization converges, where the learned motion policy trajectory more closely matches both the auxiliary and demonstration trajectories.
+The idea of CoDE is illustrated in Fig.~\ref{fig:CoDE_illustration}, where trajectories in green, blue and purple represent demonstration trajectories, auxiliary trajectories, and the rollout trajectories of the learned policy, respectively (all starting from the same initial state).
+The middle figure shows that, during the learning process, we minimize both \emph{1)} the deviation between the demonstration trajectory and the auxiliary trajectory and \emph{2)} the one-step prediction error between the learned policy along the auxiliary trajectory.
+The right figure shows that, after learning, the learned policy rollout trajectory more closely matches both the auxiliary and demonstration trajectories.